NatalieWojciechowski/PlacerRefresh/Readme.md

 #### Game Features

-o Wave wait / send early fix (partially implemented but regression) o Cut Scene?
+x Wave wait / send early fix (partially implemented but regression) o Cut Scene?
 	- Opening has that truck driving with the pigs in the back, once crashed they start to spawn
 	  - Then the golems & boss were those who were annoyed/ affected by the crash and awoke